JrdBrd/OpenVNCScraper/README.md

 # OpenVNCScraper
-Open-source and efficient worldwide VNC scraper (for research purposes ONLY)
+Open-source and efficient worldwide VNC scraper (for research purposes only)